GlistenFish/obsidian_git/README.md

 # obsidian_git
-This is my personal notes documents
+This is my personal notes documents.